ToshioCP/Gtk4-tutorial/src/Readme_for_developers.src.md

 4. @@@shell
 5. others

-There is the `src2md.rb` file in the top directory of this repository.
-It just invokes the method `src2md`.
-In the same way, the method is called in the action in the `Rakefile`.

-## Directory structure

-There are seven directories under `gtk4_tutorial` directory.
-They are `gfm`, `docs`, `latex`, `src`, `image`, `test` and `lib`.
-Three directories `gfm`, `docs` and `latex` are the destination directories for GFM, html and latex files respectively.
-It is possible that these three directories don't exist before the conversion.

-- src: This directory contains .src.md files and C-related source files.
-- image: This directory contains image files like png or jpg.
-- gfm: `rake` converts .src.md files to GFM files and store them in this directory.
-- docs: `rake html` will convert .src.md files to html files and store them in this directory.
-- latex: `rake pdf` will convert .src.md files to latex files and store them in this directory.
-Finally it creates a pdf file in `latex` directory.
-- lib: This directory includes ruby library files.
-- test: This directory contains test files.
-The tests are carried out by typing `rake test` on the terminal.

-## Src directory and the top directory

-Src directory contains .src.md files and C-related source files.
-The top directory, which is gtk\_tutorial directory, contains `Rakefile`, `src2md.rb` and some other files.
-When `Readme.md` is generated, it will be located at the top directory.
-`Readme.md` has title, abstract, table of contents with links to GFM files.

-Rakefile describes how to convert .src.md files into GFM, html and/or pdf files.
-Rake carries out the conversion according to the `Rakefile`.

-## The name of files in src directory

-Files in `src` directory are an abstract, sections of the document and other .src.md files.
-An `abstract.src.md` contains the abstract of this tutorial.
-Each section filename is "sec", number of the section and ".src.md" suffix.
-For example, "sec1.src.md", "sec5.src.md" or "sec12.src.md".
-They are the files correspond to the section 1, section 5 and section 12 respectively.

-## C source file directory

-Most of .src.md files have `@@@include` commands and they include C source files.
-Such C source files are located in the subdirectories of `src` directory.

-Those C files have been compiled and tested.
-When you compile source files, some auxiliary files and a target file like `a.out` are created.
-Or `_build` directory is made when `meson` and `ninja` is used when compiling.
-Those files are not tracked by `git` because they are specified in `.gitignore`.

-The name of the subdirectories should be independent of section names.
-It is because of renumbering, which will be explained in the next subsection.
+The `src2md.rb` script in the root directory simply invokes the `src2md` method.
+Similarly, the `Rakefile` also calls this method as part of its tasks.

+## Directory Structure

+The `Gtk4-tutorial` directory contains seven subdirectories: `gfm`, `docs`, `latex`, `src`, `image`, `test` and `lib`.
+The `gfm`, `docs`, and `latex` directories serve as the destination folders for GFM, HTML, and LaTeX files, respectively.
+Note that these three destination directories may not exist at the beginning of the conversion.
+The conversion program automatically makes the directories if they do not exist.

+- `src`: Contains the .src.md source files and C source code.
+- `image`: Contains image files, such as PNG or JPG.
+- `gfm`: Contains GFM files converted by Rake from the .src.md source files.
+- `docs`: Contains HTML files converted by Rake (`rake html`) from the .src.md source files.
+- `latex`: Contains a PDF file and intermediate LaTeX files converted by Rake (`rake pdf`) from the .src.md source files.
+- `lib`: Contains ruby library files.
+- `test`: Contains test files, which are executed by running `rake test` in the terminal.

+## Organization of the Source Files

+### The `src` and Root Directory

+The `src` directory contains .src.md files and C-related source files.
+The root directory (`Gtk4-tutorial`) contains the `Rakefile`, `src2md.rb`, and other essential files.
+The generated `README.md` is placed in this root directory.
+It includes the title, an overview, and a table of contents with links to the GFM files.

+`Rakefile` describes how to convert .src.md files into GFM, HTML and/or PDF files.
+Rake converts the source files according to the `Rakefile`.

+### File Naming in the `src` Directory

+The `src` directory contains `abstract.src.md`, individual section files, and other .src.md documents.
+Rake converts `abstract.src.md` to the overview of this tutorial such as `gfm/README.md`, `docs/index.html` and/or corresponding part of the PDF file.
+Section files are named using the prefix "sec" followed by the section number and the .src.md extension (e.g., `sec1.src.md`, `sec5.src.md`, or `sec12.src.md`).
+They are the files that correspond to the section 1, section 5 and section 12 respectively.

+### C Source Code Storage

+Most .src.md files use the `@@@include` command to pull in C source code.
+These C files are organized into subdirectories under the `src` directory.

+All included C files have been tested.
+When you compile the source files, some auxiliary files and a target file like `a.out` are created.
+When you use `meson` and `ninja` for compilation, they create a temporary `_build` directory.
+Those files and directories are ignored by Git as specified in the .gitignore file.

 ## Renumbering

-Sometimes you might want to insert a new section.
-For example, you want to insert it between section 4 and section 5.
+Occasionally, you may need to insert a new section, for example, between Section 4 and Section 5.
-You can make a temporary section 4.5, that is a rational number between 4 and 5.
+You can temporarily name it "Section 4.5" to place it between the two.
-However, section numbers are usually integer so section 4.5 must be changed to section 5.
-And the numbers of the following sections must be increased by one.
+However, since section numbers should be integers, Section 4.5 must be renamed to Section 5, and all subsequent section numbers must be incremented by one.

-This renumbering is done by the `renumber` method in the `lib/lib_renumber.rb` file.
+This renumbering process is handled automatically by the `renumber` method in `lib/lib_renumber.rb`.

-- It changes file names.
-- If there are references (links) to sections in .src.md files, the section numbers will be automatically renumbered.
+This method performs two main tasks:

+- Renaming the physical files.
+- Updating any internal links or references within the .src.md files to match the new section numbers.

 ## Rakefile

-Rakefile is similar to Makefile but controlled by rake, which is a ruby script.
+The `Rakefile` is similar to a Makefile but is executed by Rake, a Ruby-based build tool.
-Rakefile in this tutorial has the following tasks.
+The `Rakefile` in this project defines the following tasks:

-- md: generate GFM markdown files.
-This is the default.
+- `md`: Generates GFM Markdown files (default task).
-- html: generate html files.
+- `html`: Generates HTML files.
-- pdf: generate latex files and a pdf file, which is compiled by lualatex.
+- `pdf`: Generates LaTeX source files and compiles them into a PDF using lualatex.
-- all: generate md, html and pdf files.
+- `all`: Generates GFM, HTML and PDF files.
-- clean: delete latex intermediate files.
+- `clean`: Deletes LaTeX intermediate files.
-- clobber: delete all the generated files.
+- `clobber`: Deletes all the generated files.

-Rake does renumbering before the tasks above.
+Rake automatically performs the renumbering process before executing any of these tasks.

-## Generate GFM markdown files

-Markdown files (GFM) are generated by rake.
+### Generating GFM Files

+You can generate GFM files by simply running Rake in your terminal:

     $ rake

-This command generates `Readme.md` with `src/abstract.src.md` and titles of each `.src.md` file.
+This command generates `README.md` from `src/abstract.src.md` and titles of each .src.md file.
-At the same time, it converts each .src.md file into a GFM file under the `gfm` directory.
+At the same time, it converts each .src.md file into a GFM file and store it under the `gfm` directory.
-Navigation lines are added at the top and bottom of each markdown section file.
+Navigation links (e.g., "Next" and "Previous") are automatically inserted to the top and bottom of each generated Markdown file.

-You can describe width and height of images in .src.md files.
+You can specify the width and height of images within .src.md files using the following syntax:
-For example,

     ![sample image](../image/sample_image.png){width=10cm height=6cm}

-The size between left brace and right brace is used in latex file and it is not fit to GFM syntax.
-So the size will be removed in the conversion.
+Since image size attributes (e.g., {width=10cm}) are specific to LaTeX and are not supported by GFM syntax, they are automatically stripped out during the conversion to GFM or HTML.

-If a .src.md file has relative URL links, they will be changed by conversion.
-Because .src.md files are located under the `src` directory and GFM files are located under the `gfm` directory.
+If a .src.md file has relative URL links, they will be changed by conversion, since GFM files are located under the `gfm` directory while .src.md files lie in the `src` directory.
-That means the base directory of the relative link are different.
+That means the base directory of the relative links is different.
 For example, `[src/sample.c](sample.c)` is translated to `[src/sample.c](../src/sample.c)`.

-If a link points another .src.md file, then the target filename will be changed to .md file.
+Similarly, if a link points another .src.md file, the target extension is automatically updated to .md.
 For example, `[Section 5](sec5.src.md)` is translated to `[Section 5](sec5.md)`.

-If you want to clean the directory, that means remove all the generated markdown files, type `rake clobber`.
+The following command cleans all the generated files.

     $ rake clobber